Setting Up Virtual Connection Access (VCAs) VLAN

 ParameterDescription

-VCA NameA name that uniquely identifies the VCA on the Skylight sensor: control.
+VCA NameA name that uniquely identifies the VCA on the Sensor Control.

 Remote Device NameA name that uniquely identifies the remote device where the VCA is associated.